 Hospitals do the same

-Hospital marketing only promotes what a gambler calls table stakes.
+Hospital marketing and most hospital rebranding only promotes what a gambler calls table stakes.
 It is the minimum you must wager at the blackjack table to play.
 Anyone with the minimum is a player.

 Patients expect great outcomes.
 They expect your cardiac surgical unit to be top-shelf.
 They expect your oncology department to treat all types of cancer.
 Successfully.